Process Industry Manufacturing Software: ERP, Planning, Process Control, Recipe Mgmt. & MES Software

-- Lessen the confusion around terminology, such as recipes, formulas, bill of materials and more.
+- Lessen the confusion around terminologies, such as recipes, formulas, bill of materials, and more.

-- Learn about common software functionality designed for process industries.
+- Learn about standard software functionality designed for process industries.

 - Know what to look for when selecting software to meet your business requirements for production planning.